Soumo525/Js-Youtube/README.md

 Global and local scope

 Day10 ->
-Scope level and mini hoisting,THIS and arrow function
+Scope level and mini hoisting,THIS and arrow function, IIFE